inf3cti0n95/Otaku-Codes/_posts/2017-05-26-web-apps-on-steroids-progressive-web-apps-introduction.markdown

 To introduce PWA's and its superpowers to developer fanatics, who always wants to be on the bleeding edge of the technologies.

 For next few articles, I'll be talking about different approaches and features (Steroids) to make your web app <span style="background-color: #00FF00">&nbsp;a Hulk like Web App </span>, smashing out the boring parts.

-#### TL;DR

-How awesome Progressive Web Apps are and why I'll be talking a lot about it in future.